graph-learning/glfrontiers.github.io/overview.md

 Should you have any questions, please reach out to us via email:<br>
 [simdl2021@gmail.com](mailto:simdl2021@gmail.com)

+We look forward to seeing you at ICLR!

 ### References
 [1] P. Battaglia et al. Interaction networks for learning about objects, relations and physics.
 NeurIPS 2016. <br>
 [2] K. T. Schütt et al. Schnet: A continuous-filter convolutional neural network for modeling quantum interactions.
 NeurIPS 2017.<br>